ourzora/zora-v1-subgraph/README.md

 # Zora V1 Subgraph

-A subgraph implementation for the V1 of the Zora Protocol
+A subgraph implementation for V1 of the Zora Protocol

 ## Local Setup